AkuCyberSec/crawling-report/README.md

 Caches will be saved in the output folder, under a subfolder named **cache**.
 Caches are divided by rules: each rule is saved to a file named **RuleName.cache**.

-After processing a matcher for a specified rule, cache are saved in JSON format.
+After processing a matcher for a specified rule, caches are saved in JSON format.
 If a matcher is already processed, it will be skipped.

 Changing **extractors** will **NOT** affect caches, so it's possible to add, remove or modify extractors and generate a new report without processing files again.

 Use the argument **create-report** if you want to use the caches.
 Use the argument **create-report-no-cache** if you want to ignore the caches.

+# Paging
+When the maximum number of rows per report is reached, new reports are created.
+The first report will be named "report_DATETIME_0.html", the second "report_DATETIME_1.html" and so on.
+Based on how many reports are going to be generated, the last part of the filename will change the format.
+- <= 9 reports generated: report_DATETIME_x.html (e.g., 0, 1, 2...)
+- \>= 10 and <= 99 reports: report_DATETIME_xx.html (e.g., 01, 02, 10, 11, 99...)
+and so on.

+Each file represents a single page that can be changed by selecting it on the top-left dropdown menu.

 # Example
 On our host we have two folders: